clerk/use-stripe-subscription/README.md

 ### subscriptionHandler()

-This function is "mounted" on your server to communicate with the `useSubscription()` hook.
+This function is "mounted" on the application's server to communicate with the `useSubscription()` hook.
 We suggest mounting it on **/api/subscription**, but the location can be configured via `<SubscriptionProvider>`.

 The return value of `subscriptionHandler` should be passed directly into the HTTP Response body.
 Arguments: